xai provider plugin for Grok models. The

 transcription request.
 Prompt hints are accepted by the shared OpenClaw

-surface, but the xAI REST STT integration only forwards file, model, and
+surface, but the xAI REST STT integration forwards only file and language

-language because those map cleanly to the current public xAI endpoint.
+because those map to the current public xAI endpoint.

 xai plugin registers batch speech-to-text through OpenClaw’s